 For a valid TOGC, any interest in land and property retained by the seller has to be shown to be small enough not to disturb the substance of the transaction.

 - HMRC will accept that a reversion retained by the transferor is sufficiently small for TOGC treatment to be capable of applying if the value of the interest retained is no more than 1 per cent of the value of the property immediately before the transfer (disregarding any mortgage or charge).

 - Where more than one property is transferred at one time, this test should be applied on a property-by-property basis rather than for the entire portfolio.

 - If the interest retained by the transferor represents more than 1 per cent of the value of the property, HMRC will regard that as strongly indicative that the transaction is too complex to be a TOGC.

-Paul Oldershaw, a Commercial Property Solicitor with Palmers, said: “The issues relating to TOGCs are complex and it is important to ensure that the correct processes are followed if your intention is for a property sale to be treated as a TOGC.
+Carey Jacobs, a Commercial Property Partner with Palmers, said: “The issues relating to TOGCs are complex and it is important to ensure that the correct processes are followed if your intention is for a property sale to be treated as a TOGC.